drapergem/draper/README.md

 ### Generators

-When you have Draper installed and generate a resource with...
+When you have Draper installed and generate a controller for example with...

 ```
 rails generate resource Article
 ```

 ...you'll get a decorator for free!

 But if the `Article` model already exists, you can run...